 Readers won't have to disassemble their favorite toys to discover what makes them work.
 This book explores electric, magnetic, and motion-powered toys from design to function.
 It introduces readers to six simple machines and explains how they use force and motion to do work.
 Not every toy is a technological marvel.
 Readers learn about time-honored favorites including the rocking horse, Slinky, and rattles.

 Invite readers to see what goes on behind the scenes at a school carnival!
-With informational text, vibrant photos and helpful charts, children are engaged from cover to cover while utilizing mathematic skills to learn the basics of planning, income, estimates, and budgeting.
+With informational text, vibrant photos and helpful charts, children are engaged from cover to cover while utilizing mathematical skills to learn the basics of planning, income, estimates, and budgeting.

 The brotherly trio of George, Charles, and Edward Parker built the Parker Brothers game brand.
 George, the youngest, was the inventor of the bunch.
 His board game Banking set the company in motion in 1883.
 In this business biography, young readers will learn what can happen when someone rolls the dice with an idea.